Ferrallv/site/_posts/2019-09-10-BigBrainBeat-post.md

 In Phase 2 I created a cacophony of drums and synths.
 It was also created digitally to be consistent and precisely in time.
 The rhythms and sounds changed erratically throughout.
 Every drum sound was synced to a segmentation of 1/16<sup>th</sup> of a beat.
 The BPM range in phase 2 is the same as that in phase 1.
 The tracks length are similarly ~10 seconds.

-In Phase 3 I used the music listed in the `SourcesAndInspirations.md` found [here](https://github.com/Ferrallv/BigBrainBeat/blob/master/SourcesAndInspirations.md).For those interested, I converted each file into `.wav` using [this](https://librosa.github.io/librosa/generated/librosa.output.write_wav.html).
+In Phase 3 I used the music listed in the `SourcesAndInspirations.md` found [here](https://github.com/Ferrallv/BigBrainBeat/blob/master/SourcesAndInspirations.md).
+For those interested, I converted each file into `.wav` using [this](https://librosa.github.io/librosa/generated/librosa.output.write_wav.html).
 I could not be positive what the exact BPM was for each song, instead tapping the tempo myself 50 times and taking the average speed using [this website](https://www.all8.com/tools/bpm.htm).

 #### The Model & Process